SuryaNageshBabu/Delivery_X-Database-Design-Implementation-and-Reporting/README.md

 A detailed know-how on all the metrics and performace indicators in the dashboard is included in the [business knowledge document](www.comingsoon.com).

-Detailed description of all the different aspects of transformations & analysis performed using power query and the DAX functions are included here [Q-Commerce-service-Delivery_X-performance-dashboard](https://github.com/SuryaNageshBabu/Q-Commerce-service-Delivery_X-performance-dashboard/blob/main/README.md)
+Detailed description of all the different aspects of transformations & analysis performed on Power BI using Power query & the DAX functions used are included here [Q-Commerce-service-Delivery_X-performance-dashboard](https://github.com/SuryaNageshBabu/Q-Commerce-service-Delivery_X-performance-dashboard/blob/main/README.md)

 ## Get in touch